vanessapolliard/hiv-incidence-linear-regression/README.md

     python score_model.py data/your_predictions.csv

-Note that this will announce your score on Slack to everybody else, so you should do this only when you feel you have a high-quality solution.
+Note that this will announce your score on Slack to everybody else, but feel free to submit early to make sure you have a working model.

 Important Tips
 =========================